mhweiner/jsout/README.md

 For all of the following, please note:

-- `error` should be an actual error with stack traces.
-This is not enforced is usually best practice.
+- `error` should be an actual `Error` object with stack traces.
+This is not enforced.
 - `context` should by any information not necessarily directly related to the error, ie. server request information, app component, configurations, etc. This is where the [verbose metadata](#processenvlog_verbosity) is appended (this will override anything in the context object).
 - `data` any object that might be useful to debug the error, or any pertinant information relating to the log message